 - If Volume is selected, unit types will be: g/kL, g/L, L/L, mL/L, mol/kL, mol/L, μL/L, μL/mL

 Note that the ingredient wizard assumes molecular weight to be in g/mol.
 Since the registry does not record density, a conversion from g to mL is not possible.

 text boxes are 'type ahead' searches, that is, as you type, the registry will offer a filtered dropdown of options that contain your typed string.
 To control how many fields are shown with each option, you can provide a lookup view

 When at least one ingredient/mixture and the associated amount/amountUnit fields have been filled in, the Next

 button becomes enabled.
-If a selected Ingredient or Mixture is no longer desired, the red minus button on the right can be clicked to remove it.
+If a selected Ingredient or Mixture is no longer desired, the red X button on the left can be clicked to remove it.

 Wizard Step 3: Preparation